SwellPoem/NN_Diffusion_TS_proj/README.md

 - download <b>TimeGAN_output.zip</b>, then unzip and copy it in the repo folder.

 ### Run the code
 The project can be run by the notebook ```main.ipynb``` present in the repo.
-In the notebook are presented 3 experiment in order to show the performance and the results of the implemented work.
+In the notebook 3 experiments are presented in order to show the performance and the results of the implemented work.

 ### Environment
 The libraries needed for the proper functioning of the repo are provided as a ```requirements.txt```.